QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

-Apart from the insensitivity of the Glasma's evolution to details of the initial conditions, it exhibits a universal scaling behavior such that the dynamics in the vicinity of this attractor becomes self-similar.
-In the weak coupling limit, the gluon distribution can be expressed in terms of a time independent scaling function $f_S$~\cite{Berges:2013eia},
+In addition to an insensitivity to details of the initial conditions, the Glasma's evolution exhibits a universal scaling behavior such that the dynamics in the vicinity of the attractor becomes self-similar.
+In the weak coupling limit, the gluon distribution can be expressed in terms of a time independent scaling function $f_S$~\cite{Berges:2013eia}:

-This scaling behavior is characteristic of the phenomenon of wave turbulence and has been observed in a variety of far-from-equilibrium systems \cite{Micha:2004bv,Berges:2015ixa}.
-As shown in \Fig{fig:self-similar}, the moments of the longitudinal momentum distribution at different times in the evolution (top), collapse into universal curves for each moment $m$ of the single particle distribution.
+This scaling behavior is characteristic of the phenomenon of wave turbulence and has been observed in a variety of systems that are far from equilibrium \cite{Micha:2004bv,Berges:2015ixa}.
+As shown in the left panel of \Fig{fig:self-similar}, the moments of the longitudinal momentum distribution at different times in the evolution collapse into universal curves for each moment $m$ of the single particle distribution.
 One observes a corresponding behavior for moments of the transverse momentum distribution.
-This self-similar behavior of the distribution allows one to extract values of the scaling exponents in \Eq{eq:scalingsol} to be to $\alpha\simeq -2/3$, $\beta \simeq 0$ and $\gamma \simeq 1/3$ \cite{Berges:2013eia}.
+This self-similar behavior of the distribution allows one to extract numerically the values of the scaling exponents in \Eq{eq:scalingsol} as $\alpha\simeq -2/3$, $\beta \simeq 0$ and $\gamma \simeq 1/3$ \cite{Berges:2013eia}.

-These values for the scaling exponents are consistent with small-angle elastic scattering as the dominant process and confirm the onset of the ``bottom-up'' thermalization scenario \cite{Baier:2000sb}.
-The competition between longitudinal momentum broadening via small-angle scattering and the red-shift due to the longitudinal expansion leads to a decrease of the typical longitudinal momenta as $p_z/Q \sim (Q\tau)^{-1/3}$, while the typical transverse momenta remain approximately constant $p_T/Q\sim {\rm constant}$.
-At the same time, the gluon occupancy decreases as $f(\tau,p_T\sim Q) \sim {\alpha_S}^{-1}(Q\tau)^{-2/3}$ and becomes of order unity on a time scale $Q\tau_\text{quant}\sim \alpha_S^{-3/2}$ when quantum effects can no longer be neglected.
+These values are consistent with those obtained analytically from small-angle elastic scattering as the dominant process and confirm the onset of the ``bottom-up'' thermalization scenario \cite{Baier:2000sb}.
+The competition between longitudinal momentum broadening via small-angle scattering and the red-shift due to the longitudinal expansion leads to a decrease of the typical longitudinal momenta as $p_z/Q \sim (Q\tau)^{-1/3}$, while the typical transverse momenta remain approximately constant, $p_T/Q\sim {\rm const}$.
+At the same time, the gluon occupancy decreases as $f(\tau,p_T\sim Q) \sim {\alpha_S}^{-1}(Q\tau)^{-2/3}$ and becomes of the order of unity on a time scale $Q\tau_\text{quant}\sim \alpha_S^{-3/2}$ when quantum effects can no longer be neglected.
 Beyond $\tau_\text{quant}$, the classical-statistical framework becomes inapplicable and one may resort to an effective kinetic description as will be discussed in Sec.~\ref{sec:kinetictheory}.